No Spark? Try These Fixes Before Replacing Your Ignition Module

 When the Ignition Module Is the Problem

-Sometimes the ignition module only fails when the machine warms up:
+Sometimes the ignition module fails only when the machine warms up:

 - The engine runs well when cold.